drohmer/CSE104/A_html_css/02_css_basic/readme.md

 The `selector` allows to select a subset of HTML tags on which the pair `property:value` will be applied.
 The unit containing a `selector` and a set of `property:value` is called a CSS rule.

-There exists a large amount of CSS properties.
+There exists a large number of CSS properties.
 Don't hesitate to check the [reference](https://www.w3schools.com/cssref/default.asp) to check for specific properties.

 ## Cascading selection

 In the previous example, the text `My first webpage` is included in both `body` and `h1` tags.
 It is therefore selected in two different rules.

 This is where the __Cascading__ evaluation of CSS has to be considered:
-Each element inherit the style from its parent.
-When there is a conflicting property defined several times, the one associated to the [more specific](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) selector is applied.
+Each element inherits the style from its parent.
+When there is a conflicting property defined several times, the one associated with the [more specific](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) selector is applied.
 In this case, the `body` selector is considered as less specific than `h1` (body contains all the content of the webpage body).
 In the case where two selectors have the same specificity, the rule which is declared last is applied.